 After doing extensive research for exercise programs for adrenal fatigue or autoimmune conditions, I found that many of the workout programs or suggestions were completely inappropriate, and some would even be harmful!
 (It was obvious that the recommendations were from people who had never actually dealt with these conditions themselves!).

-Then, I happened to come across a suggestion for T-Tapp and decided to give it a try.
+Then, I happened to come across a suggestion for the T-Tapp exercise program and decided to give it a try.

-In fact, the basic system is only 15 minutes long.
+In fact, the basic workout program is only 15 minutes long.
 But don’t let the short amount of time fool you, it is very effective!

 I can say that even though I thought the exercises looked weird, and they definitely felt weird at the beginning, I actually liked how simple and easy it was to follow.